google/turbinia/docs/user/install.md

 as `etc/turbinia/turbinia.conf`.
 If you later want to increase the number of workers, you can edit the `turbinia/variables.tf` file mentioned above and re-run `terraform apply`
-To use Turbinia you need to use the virtual environment that was setup by terraform `source ~/turbinia/bin/activate` and then use `turbiniactl`.
+To use Turbinia you can use the virtual environment that was setup by the `deploy.sh` script.To activate the virtual environment, run the following command  `source ~/turbinia/bin/activate` and then use `turbiniactl`.
 For more information on how to use Turbinia please visit [the user manual](https://github.com/google/turbinia).

 ### Client configuration (optional)